biostatistics-union-of-grad-students/biostatistics-union-of-grad-students.github.io/_posts/lessons/2024-09-06-2024-Conference-Student-Awards.md

 Recipient: **Ziqian Zhuang** (PhD Biostatistics), Supervisor: Dr. Wei Xu

-_Congratulations to all the winners and participants for their hard work and contributions!_
+_Congratulations to all the winners and participants for their hard work and contributions!
+Best of luck in your future research and endeavors!_